Utena - Nanami’s arc

 Touga believes that he and Nanami are brother and sister.
 He’s enough older that he might know, and it could be true.
 Akio reinforces his belief, asking “when will you tell her the truth?”
 But the two do not have similar hair colors, though all other related characters do (Kozue and Miki, Anthy and Akio, Tokiko and Mamiya, Mrs. Ohtori and Kanae, even the metaphorical twins Anthy and Utena).
 The blood type evidence agrees, though it is not conclusive.
 I think that, most likely, the two are biologically unrelated.
 Akio, or his agent Anthy, put them together because they formed a package with some promise of developing the Power of Dios.
 If so, it’s cute irony that Touga was tricked to convince Nanami that they are unrelated.

-I’ll fill out this section when I understand Nanami better!
-In the meantime, I want to stick in a couple points.
+I’ll fill out this section when I understand Nanami better.
+In the meantime, I want to stick in a few points.
+Nanami is at heart a foil for Utena.
+But then, most of the characters are.

 Nanami is extensively compared with Utena.
 She is shown to be equal in some ways, and opposite in others.
 See web of characters - Utena ~ Nanami.

 Nanami is a farm animal.
-She is equated with a chicken and a cow.
+She is equated with a cow and a chicken.
 She becomes a cow, of course.
 And she lays an egg.
-Chickens appear after she is rescued from charging animals, and Anthy gives the name “Nanami” to a chicken and a cow.
+Chickens appear after she is rescued from charging animals, and Anthy gives the name “Nanami” to a cow and a chicken.
 Like a farm animal, Nanami is raised to be exploited.
 Akio exploits her, and Touga exploits her.
 Anthy exploits her because Anthy takes joy in vengeance.
 The story exploits her to show off its themes.

 First: Akio is a bull and Anthy is a cow.
 Part of the evidence is the myth of Pasiphaë and the Cretan Bull, which implies that Anthy chooses to play the role of a cow because she lusts after Dios and Akio.
-Being a cow means lusting after Akio, the patriarchy—a common event in Utena.
+Being a cow means lusting after Akio, the patriarchy—common in Utena.

 Second: Many parts of Nanami’s story are time-reversed relative to Utena’s.
 Akio challenges Nanami first intellectually, then emotionally in episodes 31 and 32 (below); he challenges Utena first emotionally then intellectually in the show as a whole, and in the final showdown challenges.
 Even Nanami’s moon rabbit story in the cowbell episode is time-reversed.
 Nanami walks uphill and Utena walks downhill.
 Nanami predicts Utena’s events.
 Nanami becomes a cow in episode 16, Utena implicitly in episode 36.